June 3, 2020

 Since each platform runs on different infrastructure and with varying environment settings, it’s impossible to expect the same results.

-Using several performance tools and expecting the same results can not only become a source of frustration but also result in a lack of trust in testing platforms.
+Using several speed tools and expecting the same results can not only become a source of frustration but also result in a lack of trust in testing platforms.
 If teams are aware of the reasoning behind variance, they can have more confidence in both observed data and the result of their work.

-There are dozens of web performance metrics—tracking all of them would be a difficult task and, most likely, a futile effort.
+There are dozens of site speed metrics—tracking all of them would be a difficult task and, most likely, a futile effort.
 It’s not surprising that often teams are not sure how to define a metric set.
 What makes this task even harder is metrics getting quietly deprecated and different ones taking their place as best practice recommendation.
 Knowing which metric is relevant and in what use case is crucial knowledge, although difficult to obtain.

 Because of those complexities, some organisations focus on metrics that are easier to analyse, but not necessarily helpful in their context.
 That’s when it becomes incredibly hard to move the needle on speed and even harder to make recommendations about switching to a more reliable metric.

 Researching and defining a core set of metrics that are tracked in each project, no matter its setup or context, will remove a lot of uncertainty.
-When metrics are diverse in portraying different aspects of user experience: perceived load speed, responsiveness and visual stability of the interface, a team already has an excellent performance baseline in place.
+When metrics are diverse in portraying different aspects of user experience: perceived load speed, responsiveness and visual stability of the interface, a team already has an excellent speed baseline in place.

 With the understanding of what each type of metric portrays, we can make informed choices on what’s most relevant to track for our context.
 Adding a randomised set of metrics will result in more confusion rather than visibility and actionability.